jarun/nnn/README.md

 `nnn` uses libreadline for the chdir prompt input.
 So all the fantastic features of readline (e.g. case insensitive tab completion, history, reverse-i-search) is available to you based on your readline [configuration](https://cnswww.cns.cwru.edu/php/chet/readline/readline.html#SEC9).

-#### change file associations
+#### change text file association

-If `NNN_OPENER` is not set, `nnn` tries to recognize a file by the file extension and invokes nlay.
-To change the extensions recognized by `nnn`, modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
-Then re-compile and install.

-If you want to add a file extension mainline, please raise a bug.
+If `NNN_OPENER` is not set, `nnn` tries to recognize text files by extension and invokes nlay.
+To add a new extension mainline, please raise a bug.
 Without it `nnn` will not invoke nlay.

+Text files are opened in vim by default.
+You can easily change it in nlay.

 nlay has provisions (disabled by default) to handle a specific file extension too.
 However, the extension should be recognized by `nnn` first.